turingschool/front-end-curriculum/lessons/module-3/intermediate-react-hooks.md

 ### State Hook

-We call this hook inside a function component to add some local state to it.
-React will preserve this state between re-renders. `useState` returns a pair: the current state value an a function that lets you update it. `useState` takes 1 argument - the initial state.
+We call this hook inside a functional component to add some local state to it.
+React will preserve this state between re-renders. `useState` returns a pair: the current state value and a function that lets you update it. `useState` takes 1 argument - the initial state.
 This value is only used during the first render.

 What if your component needs more than 1 piece of state?
 No worries... you can use the state hook multiple times in a single component.